Foreign language learning statistics

 The educational curriculum drawn up in each country defines the languages considered as foreign languages in that country and this definition is applied during data collection.
 Regional languages are included, if they are considered as alternatives to foreign languages by the curriculum.
 Only foreign languages studied as compulsory subjects or as compulsory curriculum options are included.
 The study of languages when the subject is offered in addition to the minimum curriculum is not included.
 Non-nationals studying their native language in special classes or those studying the language(s) of the host country are excluded.

-Foreign languages are essential for European citizens who would like to move, work, and study across the EU (and beyond).
-Learning a foreign language is also considered as an important factor for participation in European society as languages can unite people, render other countries and their cultures accessible, and strengthen intercultural understanding.
-Within business, poor or low levels of language skills can cause companies to lose international contracts, while potentially hindering the mobility of skills and talent.
+Foreign languages are essential for people who would like to move, work, and study across the EU (and beyond).
+Learning a foreign language is also considered as an important factor for participation in society as languages can unite people, render other countries and their cultures accessible, and strengthen intercultural understanding.
+Poor or low levels of language skills can cause businesses to lose international contracts, while potentially hindering the mobility of skills and talent.

-For several decades it has been mandatory for most European children to learn at least one foreign language during their compulsory education.
+For several decades, it has been mandatory for most children in the EU to learn at least one foreign language during their compulsory education.
 In 2002, the Barcelona European Council recommended that at least two foreign languages should be taught to all pupils from a very early age.
 This recommendation has been implemented to varying degrees, usually for compulsory secondary education, either by making it mandatory to teach a second language, or ensuring that pupils have the possibility to study a second foreign language as part of their curriculum.